West Chester University

 Yes, there are times when applicants to the Advanced Standing program are referred for consideration for the regular program.
 Applicants should make it clear in their Personal Statements that they wish for this consideration.

-Our MSW Program in Philadelphia is accepting applications for the Spring 2014 semester.
-On the West Chester campus, coursework typically begins in the fall, although it is possible to start in the summer.
+Coursework typically begins in the fall, although it is possible to start in the summer.
 Contact Dr. Page Buck, the director of the program, for more information.
-Given the sequence of courses, it is not possible to start in January on the West Chester campus.
+Given the sequence of courses, it is not possible to start in January.

 No. Standardized testing is not a required part of the application process.

 Applications for the MSW in West Chester and the MSW at PASSHE Center City are processed at the West Chester campus.
 In addition to completing the online application to the program, have your transcripts sent to the Office of Graduate Studies and Extended Education.
 The address for that office is:

 West Chester, PA 19383

 In some cases, students are invited to campus for an interview.
 If needed, the interview can occur over the phone or via Web-based video.

 West Chester University is proud to offer a variety of graduate assistantships to help students offset the cost of tuition.

 West Chester provides housing facilities for its graduate students on a limited basis for the regular school year and all summer sessions.
 Graduate students may be housed either in a North Campus undergraduate residence hall that includes 24-hour quiet hour option or in selected units of the South Campus Apartment Complex.
 Upon acceptance, students may contact the Office of Residence Life and Housing Services for additional information and applications.
 Students may contact the Off Campus and Commuter Services office for help locating a dwelling or apartment off campus.